-The factory installed hitch towing capacity and vertical (tongue) weight may vary according to chassis and model combinations (see label on hitch).
+The factory installed towing hitch on this coach is capable of pulling 5,000 lbs. load (max.), however, the vertical (tongue) weight may vary according to chassis and model combinations (\see label on hitch).
 Towing capacity may be less than hitch rating.

 When towing a trailer or vehicle, do not exceed either the GVWR, the rear axle GAWR, or the chassis GCWR by the combined loaded weight of the coach and the towed vehicle.
 See preceding items "Loading the Vehicle" and "Weighing Your Loaded Vehicle" for explanation of weight ratings.

 Because of individual vehicle use and loading habits, we recommend weighing the vehicle while fully loaded to avoid exceeding any of the listed Gross Weight Ratings.
-See "Vehicle Certification Label" in Section 1 - Introduction for information on gross weight ratings.
+See "Vehicle Certification Label" in the Introduction section for information on gross weight ratings.